-Matson Logistics serves customers in numerous industries and geographical locations.
-The Company's 10 largest logistics customers account for approximately 21 percent of the Company's Logistics revenue.
-For additional information on Logistics revenues for the years ended December 31, 2023, 2022 and 2021, see Note 2 to the Consolidated Financial Statements in Item 8 of Part II below.
+Matson Logistics serves customers in numerous industries.
+The Company's 10 largest logistics customers account for approximately 17 percent of the Company's Logistics revenue.
+For additional information on Logistics revenues for the years ended December 31, 2024, 2023 and 2022, see Note 2 to the Consolidated Financial Statements in Item 8 of Part II below.